Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_aspen_lodge.md

 ---
 title: Aspen Lodge
-description: SPOONI Aspen Lodge MLO for RedM - Mountain cabin retreat with detailed interior.
-Wilderness lodge for New Austin high country roleplay in Red Dead Redemption 2.
+description: Mountain cabin retreat with detailed interior in New Austin.
 ---

 # 🏠 Aspen Lodge